 The Broke Backpacker is supported by you.
 Clicking through our links may earn us a small affiliate commission, and that's what allows us to keep producing free content 🙂 Learn more.

-There’s no denying that backpacking Iceland is an absolute adventure.
-But hiking opens up the kind of landscapes you miss out on otherwise.
+There’s no denying that backpacking in Iceland is an absolute adventure.
+But hiking trips open up the kind of landscapes and stunning nature you could miss out on otherwise when visiting Iceland.

-The country consists of a main volcanic plateau – peppered with ice fields and towering peaks alike.
-Iceland’s surface is dominated by epic glaciers and lava fields.
+The country consists of a main volcanic plateau, peppered with ice fields, Icelandic highlands, and towering peaks alike.
+Iceland’s surface is dominated by rugged landscapes of epic glaciers, and lava fields.

 Iceland Trail Safety